rstroop/nch-bootcamp/README.md

 1. To get familiar with BDD (Behavior-Driven-Development) by using the Cucumber test Framework
 1. Learn how to write Business Rules, and touch integration endpoints in Business Processes

+###Note###
+All exercises in the code are marked by the 'XXX' label, which shows up by default the JBDS Tasks view.
+To expose this view in JBDS, in the top toolbar, click Window->Show View->Other..., and under "General", open "Tasks".

+You can also search for 'XXX' in the File Search.
+In JBDS, in the top toolbar, click Search->File... and search on "XXX" in the "Containing Text" field.

 ###Instructions###
 1. To check out today's repository branch, pull all of the branches from the upstream bootcamp repository into the directory you created yesterday:
 	```